 The Radha Soamis therefore made a rule that their gurus must be self-supporting (have a job) to avoid these problems.
-However, Paul was a novelist and reporter.
+However, Twitchell was a novelist and reporter.
 When Eckankar was created as a business in 1965, he proceeded to live off the royalties of the Eckankar books that he wrote and published instead of keeping a separate job to support himself.
 He combined his professional life with his new role of lecturer, writer, and evangelizer of his new tradition which apparently left him with little time to work a normal job.
 Both the subsequent Eck Masters have continued to be employed by the Eckankar organization which gets its funding from dues paid by its members and royalties from publications.
 This full-time professional guru role violates the rule set forth by the earlier Sant Mat tradition where the gurus were supposed to be part-time (prior to retirement) and unpaid.

-In the broadest terms, one of the most unique aspects of Paul's Eckankar was its insistence on abstracting the concept of Soul Travel out from the vast range of religious phenomena, and making such transcendent experience the primary goal for the members of Eckankar.
+In the broadest terms, one of the most unique aspects of Twitchell's Eckankar was its insistence on abstracting the concept of Soul Travel out from the vast range of religious phenomena, and making such transcendent experience the primary goal for the members of Eckankar.

 Many traditions have saints, prophets, and saviors who visit heaven, hell, and supernatural worlds, and are highly respected or revered by their religious communities for having such experience.
 Christ, after his crucifixion, visited hell before returning to his disciples in a glorified body only to ascend into heaven shortly thereafter.
 Mohammed was taken to heaven and shown the celestial landscape by Allah in his Miraj.
 The Buddha visited the six worlds of rebirth during his night of liberation prior to his enlightenment.
 The prophets, shamans, and saints who visit heaven such as John of Patmos and Elijah are part of every religious tradition and are too numerous to mention.

-In introducing the goal of soul travel, Paul was striving to democratize such experience making it accessible to the average seeker.
+In introducing the goal of soul travel, Twitchell was striving to democratize such experience making it accessible to the average seeker.
 To the extent that such experience is spiritually transformative as it had been for many religious leaders in the past, he was trying to create a religion of seekers and saints who could have such transcendent experience for themselves.
 In this way, Eckankar stood out as a tradition that relied less on external authority and more on personal religious experience.
-In the political environment of the Viet Nam war where authority had become highly suspect, such an approach had great appeal and this may have been responsible in part for the rapid growth of the tradition.
+In the political environment of the Viet Nam war where both religious and secular authority had become highly suspect, such an approach had great appeal and this may have been responsible in part for the rapid growth of the tradition.

 Finally, one of the central Eastern elements in Eckankar was the concept of the guru or Eck Master who was both an inner guru who could guide the disciple through psychic difficulties into mystical states of awareness, and an outer guru who could give external teachings in preparation for this inner journey.
-Paul was fond of repeating a phrase about the importance of the guru.
+Twitchell was fond of repeating a phrase about the importance of the guru.
 He said "spirituality is not taught but caught".
-One of Paul's earlier teachers finished this somewhat cryptic phrase.
+One of Twitchell's earlier teachers finished this somewhat cryptic phrase.
 Kirpal Singh wrote: "Spirituality is not taught but caught; you catch it like a disease from the guru".
 Initiation of a disciple by a living master is of great importance in both Eckankar and Sant Mat so that the initiate can catch spirituality from the guru.